 Identity theft begins with a fact-finding mission.
 The cybercriminal will try and learn as many facts about the victim as they can.
 This is shockingly easy to do.
 Sites such as Facebook and Twitter can provide information such as the names of family members and pets, the bank you use, where you work, the significant dates in your life (birthdays, anniversaries, etc.), your favourite restaurants, the kind of TV shows you like, and the list could go on and on.

-Other sites, such as those that provide a database of criminal offences, county court judgements, bankruptcies, etc. can also provide good data.
+Other sites, such as those that provide a database of criminal offences, county court judgements and even bankruptcies can also provide good data.

 Simply plugging a person’s name into a Google search can often bring back masses of information about a person, especially if they are a prolific blogger, or maintain active profiles on services such as Spotify.